 Vs. 19-21 are in the context of chapter 5 and the rest of Galatians.
 Paul is discussing the interior battle in someone who is saved, between his or her flesh and his or her saved born again spirit.
 Paul is pointing out that the sins he lists may be part of normal life for an unsaved person

 but should not be part of normal life for a saved person

-When he writes to the Galatians, part of Paul's audience is young converts who got saved out of pagan goddess worship cults which plagued the ancient Roman Empire, like the cult of Cybele,
+When he writes to the Galatians, many but not all of Paul's audience are young converts who got saved out of pagan goddess worship cults which plagued the ancient Roman Empire, like the cult of Cybele,

 Verses 19-21 are a check list to help you know, along with the prodding of your conscience, instructions from the written word of God in the Bible and the leading of the Holy Spirit, that you are not walking in the Spirit, so you can change course and get right with God.